rlpddejong/SurgeNetSeg/README.md

 Place the downloaded `.pth` files in a `gui/weights/` directory.

-## Citation
+## 📚 Citation

+To be added.

 ``` bibtex
 @inproceedings{...
 }
 ```

-## References
+## 🙏 Acknowledgments

--   The GUI tools used in this project are adapted from the excellent work in [Cutie](https://github.com/hkchengrex/Cutie) and [RITM](https://github.com/SamsungLabs/ritm_interactive_segmentation).
+The GUI tools used in this project are adapted from the excellent
+    work in [Cutie](https://github.com/hkchengrex/Cutie) and
+    [RITM](https://github.com/SamsungLabs/ritm_interactive_segmentation).
     We would like to express our appreciation for their open-source